jengkhaw95/shaklee-my-api/README.md

 ### Telegram Bot

-A [telegram bot](https://t.me/ShakleeMYBot) that serves as a user-friendly interface for user to interacte with the data.
+A [telegram bot](https://t.me/ShakleeMYBot) that serves as a Q&A interface for user to interact with the data.

 ## Tech stack